 ●Sjögren's syndrome – Patients with Sjögren's syndrome may have extraglandular manifestations that can be observed in SLE, such as neurologic and pulmonary abnormalities.
 However, patients with Sjögren's syndrome should have objective signs of keratoconjunctivitis sicca and xerostomia, and characteristic findings on salivary gland biopsy which are not typical of SLE.
 Also, patients with Sjögren's syndrome commonly express antibodies to Ro and La antigens.
 (See "Diagnosis and classification of Sjögren's syndrome".)

-●Vasculitis – Patients with medium and small vessel vasculitides such as polyarteritis nodosa (PAN), granulomatosis with polyangiitis (GPA) (Wegener’s), or microscopic polyangiitis (MPA) may present with overlapping features of SLE including constitutional symptoms, skin lesions, neuropathy and renal dysfunction.
+●Vasculitis – Patients with medium and small vessel vasculitides such as polyarteritis nodosa (PAN), granulomatosis with polyangiitis (GPA) (Wegener's), or microscopic polyangiitis (MPA) may present with overlapping features of SLE including constitutional symptoms, skin lesions, neuropathy and renal dysfunction.
 However, patients with these types of vasculitides are usually ANA-negative.
+Rather, these patients frequently display antibodies to neutrophil cytoplasmic antigens (ANCA).
 (See "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis" and "Clinical manifestations and diagnosis of polyarteritis nodosa in adults".)

 ●Behçet's syndrome – Oral aphthae are present in almost all patients with Behçet's syndrome, and may be observed in patients with SLE.
 Other overlapping features include inflammatory eye disease, neurologic disease, vascular disease, and arthritis.
 However, patients with Behçet's are more commonly male and ANA-negative.
 Also, vascular involvement of any size (small, medium, large) is more commonly a feature of Behçet's syndrome rather than SLE.
 (See "Clinical manifestations and diagnosis of Behçet's syndrome".)